-- Assess the suitability of the learner for this particular observation and recommend accordingly; - Explore and agree upon the academic, educational and professional learning goals and content of the work observation on offer; - o Provide advice and support to learner as the observation evolves; - o Provide relevant information when necessary to reduce risk to learner's health, safety and welfare.
+- o Assess the suitability of the student for this particular observation and recommend accordingly; - o Explore and agree upon the academic, educational and professional learning goals and content of the work observation on offer;

+- o Provide advice and support to student as the observation evolves; - o Provide relevant information when necessary to reduce risk to student's health, safety and welfare.

-Work Observation Provider
+• Work Observation Provider

-- Learners on observation are regarded as employees for the purpose of health and safety; - Any risks are assessed before the observation starts, through proactive monitoring and the introduction and maintenance of systems to eliminate or control (Health and Safety at Work etc. Act 1974, Section 3); - o Provide all required insurance details;

-- o Provide adequate induction (including health and safety), training and supervision during the observation; - Clear definition of duties and restricted activities, taking into account capabilities of the learner before entrusting tasks - SKATE (Skills, Knowledge, Aptitude, Training and Experience); - A planned programme of work is organised for the learner's observation; - o Guidance and support is always available throughout the observation period; - Provide PPE and train in its use (Health and Safety at Work etc. Act 1974, Section 9); - o Provide information on attendance and progress upon their arrival and departure each working day; - o Inform the College of any skills and knowledge issues as observation evolves; - o Report accidents and sickness; - o Offer oral/written feedback during and after the observation, including a reference letter upon request.
+- o students on observation are regarded as employees for the purpose of health and safety; - o Any risks are assessed before the observation starts, through proactive monitoring and the introduction and maintenance of systems to eliminate or control (Health and Safety at Work etc. Act 1974, Section 3); - o Provide all required insurance details; - o Provide adequate induction (including health and safety), training and supervision during the observation; - O Clear definition of duties and restricted activities, taking into account capabilities of the student before entrusting tasks SKATE (Skills, Knowledge, Aptitude, Training and Experience); - o A planned programme of work is organised for the student's observation; - o Guidance and support is always available throughout the observation period; - o Provide PPE and train in its use (Health and Safety at Work etc. Act 1974, Section 9); - o Provide information on attendance and progress upon their arrival and departure each working day; - o Inform the College of any skills and knowledge issues as observation evolves; - o Report accidents and sickness; - o Offer oral/written feedback during and after the observation, including a reference letter upon request.

-• Learner
+• student

-- o Act as a responsible employee of the organisation; - Reasonable care for own health and safety, and that of others (Health and Safety at Work etc. Act 1974, Section 7); - o Full co-operation with observation provider in relation to legal duties (Health and Safety at Work etc. Act 1974, Section 7); - o Exemplary attitude, behaviour and conduct when on observation; - Request a reference letter from your observation supervisor at the end of your observation. - 8.2.2.22 We place paramount importance on our learners' safety and therefore wish to ensure that all observations in which we have some involvement meet our high quality standards.
+- o Act as a responsible employee of the organisation; - o Reasonable care for own health and safety, and that of others (Health and Safety at Work etc. Act 1974, Section 7); - o Full co-operation with observation provider in relation to legal duties (Health and Safety at Work etc. Act 1974, Section 7);

+- o Exemplary attitude, behaviour and conduct when on observation; - o Request a reference letter from your observation supervisor at the end of your observation. - 10.2.2.22.
+We place paramount importance on our students' safety and therefore wish to ensure that all observations in which we have some involvement meet our high quality standards.
 As a method of quality assurance, an Induction Checklist is included in our work observation folder for each observation.
-Once all appropriate documentations have been included and checked, that criteria will be ticked off as 'Confirmed'. - 8.2.2.23 It is only when all of these items have been filed that the observation can go ahead.
-If there is any outstanding documentation from the below list, the observation will have to be cancelled:

-- Employers Liability Insurance;

-- Public Liability Insurance;

-- Fire Risk Assessment;

-- Provider Risk Assessment;

-- Health & Safety Policy;

-- Documentation from risk assessment visit (if applicable, see below);

-- CSFC Risk Assessment (including transport and accommodation);

-- Observation guide for students, including emergency contact details;

-- Agreed roles and responsibilities between learner, provider and College;

-- Parental and Head of House consent;
+Once all appropriate documentations have been included and checked, that criteria will be ticked off as 'Confirmed'. - 10.2.2.23.
+It is only when all of these items have been filed that the observation can go ahead.
+If there is any outstanding documentation from the below list, the observation will have to be cancelled: - Employers Liability Insurance; - Public Liability Insurance; - Fire Risk Assessment; - Provider Risk Assessment; - Health & Safety Policy; - Documentation from risk assessment visit (if applicable, see below); - CSFC Risk Assessment (including transport and accommodation); - Observation guide for students, including emergency contact details; - Agreed roles and responsibilities between student, provider and College; - Parental and Head of House consent; - Final Checklist; - Other supporting documentation (e.g. application forms, confidentiality forms). - 10.2.2.24.
+To ensure the health and safety of all of our students, in addition to quality checking our procedures, all observation documentation will be checked and countersigned by the Deputy Head, Academic or Principal/Head.

-- Final Checklist:

-- Other supporting documentation (e.g. application forms, confidentiality forms).

-- 8.2.2.24 To ensure the health and safety of all of our learners, in addition to quality checking our procedures, all observation documentation will be checked and countersigned by the Head of Higher Education or other member(s) of the management team.

-8.2.3 Preparing for the observation
+10.2.3.
+Preparing for the observation